Charley horse pain can sometimes persist for several days, especially if caused by muscle strain, repeated cramping, or an underlying trigger.

 1. Muscle Overuse and Fatigue

 Excessive exercise or standing for long periods without rest can tire out muscles.
-Fatigued muscles are more prone to cramping and take longer to recover after a spasm.
+Fatigued muscles are more prone to cramping and may take longer to feel normal after a spasm.
 If you push your body hard during physical activity, soreness from a charley horse may linger for days.

 2. Dehydration and Electrolyte Imbalance